privacy-scaling-explorations/maci/specs/01_introduction.md

 A later version of MACI will have to mitigate a [vote-buying attack](https://ethresear.ch/t/minimal-anti-collusion-infrastructure/5413/3) where a user may be bribed immediately when the voting period starts, such that their very first message is influenced by a briber.
 One solution to this is to have the contract to mandate that the first message that each participant sends is to change their key (see below).
 For the sake of simplicity, however, this specification will not address this issue.

-When Alice casts her vote, she signs her vote with her private key, encrypts her signature with Dave's public key, and submits the result to the smart contract.
+When Alice casts her vote, she signs her vote with her private key, encrypts both her vote and her signature with Dave's public key, and submits the result to the smart contract.

 Each voter may change her keypair at any time.
 To do this, she creates and signs a key-change command, encrypts it, and sends it to the smart contract.
 This makes it impossible for a briber to ever be sure that their bribe has any effect on the bribee's vote.